Yashgabani845/inkwellmart/README.md

 # InkwellMart

-InkwellMart is an e-commerce web application built with Django, allowing users to browse, search, and purchase various products online.
+InkwellMart is an e-commerce for students web application built with Django, allowing users to browse, search, and purchase various products online.
 The platform provides a seamless shopping experience with a user-friendly interface and secure payment processing.